Planning Policy Guidance 24: Planning and Noise

 1. When assessing a proposal for residential development near a source of noise, local planning authorities should determine into which of the four noise exposure categories (NECs) the proposed site falls, taking account of both day and night-time noise levels.
 Local planning authorities should then have regard to the advice in the appropriate NEC, as below:

-Noise need not be considered as a determining factor in granting planning permission, although the noise level at the high end of the category should not be regarded as a desirable level.
+the noise level at the high end of the category should not

-Noise should be taken into account when determining planning applications and, where appropriate, conditions imposed to ensure an adequate level of protection against noise.
+appropriate, conditions imposed to ensure an adequate level

-Planning permission should normally be refused.
+noise.
+D Planning permission should normally

 2. A recommended range of noise levels is given below for each of the NECs for dwellings exposed to noise from road, rail, air, and "mixed sources".
 Annex 2 provides a detailed explanation of how the boundaries of each of the NECs have been derived.
 Paragraph 9 of the main text explains that in some cases local planning authorities may be able to justify a range of NECs of up to 3 dB(A) above or below those recommended.